-Large Firms (100+ attorneys)
+Large Law Firms (100+ attorneys)

-Medium Firms (35-100 attorneys)
+Medium Law Firms (35-100 attorneys)

 Many attorneys find a smaller (but not too small) environment better suits their temperaments and work styles.
 Salaries at medium firms generally are not as high as at large firms, but neither are billable hour requirements.
 Many medium firms hire for both summer and permanent positions on the same schedules as large firms, but some wait until late winter or early spring.
 Firms at this size may have a diverse client base ranging from individuals to large corporations.

-Small Firms (fewer than 35 attorneys)
+Small Law Firms (fewer than 35 attorneys)

 Nationally, one third of the attorneys in private practice work in firms of two to 10 attorneys.
 Many small firms are "boutiques," where all lawyers specialize in the same area of the law, but most are general practice firms.
 Salaries and billable hour requirements are often lower than at large firms, and partnership decisions do not generally follow standard tracks.
 Small firms often offer greater responsibility to younger attorneys than large firms, but they can require client generation earlier as well.
 They usually do not hire until the spring semester for summer positions, and LL.M. hiring, if any, would occur on an "as needed" basis.